Frequently Asked Questions (FAQ)

 How will my publications be preserved for the long term via the Digital Academic Repository of the UvA?

-Through the national DARE initiative, a co-operative project in which all Dutch universities, the Royal Netherlands Academy of Arts and Sciences (KNAW), SURF, the Netherlands Organisation for Scientific Research (NWO) and the Royal Library (KB) participate, arrangements will be made to preserve electronic publications for the long term.
-It is the intention that these publications will be deposited via the university repositories in the e-Depot of the Royal Library.
+Through the national DARE initiative, a co-operative project in which all Dutch universities, the Royal Netherlands Academy of Arts and Sciences (KNAW), SURF, the Netherlands Organisation for Scientific Research (NWO) and the Royal Library (KB) participate, arrangements have been made to preserve electronic publications for the long term.
+Publications archived in UvA-DARE, the universitys repository, are deposited in the e-Depot of the Royal Library.
 The Royal Library is an international leader in the area of long term preservation of digital publications.
-During the DARE project (2003-2007) the necessary connections will be made between the Digital Academic Repository of the UvA and the e-Depot of the KB.
+During the DARE project (2003-2007) the necessary connections were made between the Digital Academic Repository of the UvA and the e-Depot of the KB.

 You can see your publication list in UvA-DARE by looking for your own DAI (Digitale Author Identification) number.
 Your can find your DAI number by clicking on the Repository in UvA-DARE and enter your author name in the browse bar that searches by author.
 The DAI number is the number next to your name.
 With your DAI number you can also find your publication list in NARCIS.
 If you do not have a DAI number you can request a number at email@example.com.

-- A repository in which your publications will be archived and which will be connected in the coming years with the e-Depot of the Royal Library.
+- A repository in which your publications are archived and which is connected to the e-Depot of the Royal Library.

 - A public interface through which users can search and browse the bibliographical records (metadata) of all the archived publications.